 Responsive Adults Promote Physical Well-Being

-Responsive adults also provide a sense of security that is important for young children’s developing brains.
-Young children feel secure when they know that they can depend on adults to keep them safe and to comfort them when they are distressed.
-Adults create this sense of security by responding sensitively to young children, and by creating predictable routines for their lives.
-Having consistent routines like these is comforting, and helps form the foundation in the brain for skills such as emotional control and secure attachment.
+Adults create this sense of security by responding sensitively to young children and by creating predictable routines for their lives.
+With predictable routines, young children know that mealtime, playtime, bath and bedtime happen in a certain order.
+Having consistent routines like these is comforting and helps form the foundation in the brain for skills such as emotional control and secure attachment.